lix2ng/c3bt/README.md

 algorithm would use only a few bytes as the stack.

-In the end, the cell fill factor and algorithm complexity of C3BT is comparable to in-memory B-Tree, but C3BT has higher density (measured by bytes/fanout) and very localized lookup (measured by cache-lines/lookup).
+In the end, the cell fill factor and algorithm complexity of C3BT is comparable to in-memory B-Tree, but C3BT has higher density (measured by bytes per fanout) and very localized lookup (measured by cache lines per lookup).

 On average C3BT in LP32 mode achieves 5.5 uobjs/cell.
 Memory consumption can be
 estimated as: Nobj/5.5x64 (bytes).